 - Inkscape's Repositories

-If you're interested in becoming an Inkscape developer, of course you'll want to join the development mailing list, if you haven't already.
+If you're interested in becoming an Inkscape developer, of course you'll want to join the development mailing list, if you haven't already, and likely will wish to join the #inkscape-devel channel on IRC.
 And there is more info in the Developer Documentation section on (the bottom half of) the home page of the Inkscape wiki.

 Dealing with bugs is a critically important job.
 This could involve submitting a bug to the bugtracker, writing a patch that fixes a bug or testing to see if the patches have fixed the issue.
 This helps keep the administrative side of inkscape's development in good working order and improves the effectiveness of developers as they have access to better and more accurate information.